leaysgur/slides/docs/vuefes_jp-2025/index.md

 ---

-## 前半のまとめ ☕️
+## First Half Summary ☕️

 ---

 ### JUST DO IT.

-- やったことなくても、やってみたら、意外とやれることは多い
+- Even without experience, you can do more than you think
-  - 時間はかかるけど、コツコツとやり続けるのが大事
+  - Takes time, but consistency is key
-- コミュニケーション力はどこでも必要
+- Communication skills needed everywhere
-  - OSSで学んで仕事に活かすこともできる
+  - Can learn in OSS and apply to work
-- AI時代なので、あまりコードが書けない人でもできるはず
+- In the AI era, even those less skilled at coding can contribute
-  - ただ、レビューする人のことも忘れないで・・・
+  - But don't forget about reviewers...

 ---

-### 当時のモチベーション
+### My motivation back then

 > https://x.com/lukeed05/status/1829527267162345651

-OSSの継続は大変だと知ってるので、微力ながらも、助力になればいいなと思ってた。
+Knowing OSS maintenance is hard, hoped my small contribution could help.

 ![bg right contain](./img/boshen2.webp)
 ![bg right contain](./img/boshen1.webp)

 ---

-### 2024/10: void(0)社のアナウンス
+### 2024/10: void(0) announcement

 > Announcing VoidZero - Next Generation Toolchain for JavaScript | VoidZero
 > https://voidzero.dev/posts/announcing-voidzero-inc

-ひとまずは安心。 ☺️
+Relief. ☺️

-「OSSが仕事になる例がもっと増えたらいいな〜」と、他人事のように思ってた。
+Thought casually "hope more OSS becomes actual work"?

 ---

-### 実績を解除 🔓
+### Achievements unlocked 🔓

-- OSSのコアメンバーになる
+- Became OSS core member
   - [Meet the Team | The JavaScript Oxidation Compiler](https://oxc.rs/team)
-- OSSで報酬をもらう
+- Got paid for OSS work
   - [[$50 Opire Bounty] feat(linter): eslint/no-invalid-regexp · Issue #611 · oxc-project/oxc](https://github.com/oxc-project/oxc/issues/611)
-- GitHubでスポンサーがつく
+- Got GitHub sponsors
-  - Thank you all!
+  - Thank you very much for the past and current sponsors 💖

 ---

-## 後半へ 🚀
+## To the second half 🚀

 ---